NVIDIA/DL4AGX/mtmi/README.md

 3. cleanup and exit

 ### Build the app
-In this section, we will cross compile the application on x86 for orin platform.
+In this section, we will cross compile the application on x86 for NVIDIA Drive Orin platform.

 Docker: nvcr.io/drive-priority/driveos-pdk/drive-agx-orin-linux-aarch64-pdk-build-x86:6.0.8.1-0006.
 Launch docker with